AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

-* Permission Item Datasets > View Datasets
+* Permission item Datasets > View Datasets
-* Permission Item Datasets > Data Monitoring
+* Permission item Datasets > Data Monitoring
 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial Platform` product profile
 * Developer-role access to the `Luma Tutorial Platform` product profile (for API)